flaminghakama/engraving/README.md

 The naming convention is lower-kebab-case for the song, and appending -pdf for the pdf.
 Example: "my-song" and "my-song-pdf"

+Description is ???
+song repo is private
+pdf repo is public

 READMEs are necessary, but the content unimportant.

 Choose a Lilypond .gitignore for the song repo, but do not create a .gitignore for the pdf repo.

+(no license necessary atm)

 ## Migration from scores